mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Initialization Key:
 : A short-lived HPKE key pair used to introduce a new client to a group.
-Initialization keys are published for each client (ClientInitKey).
+Initialization keys are published for each client, called their ClientInitKeys.

 Leaf Key:
-: A secret that represents a member's contribution to the group secret (so called because the members' leaf keys are the leaves in the group's ratchet tree).
+: An HPKE key pair that can be used to encrypt to a specific client, so called because members' leaf keys are the leaves in the group's ratchet tree.

 Identity Key:
 : A long-lived signing key pair used to authenticate the sender of a